 Now, the million Dollar question, can you recover data from a ransomware crypto or data-locker virus attack using conventional file recovery software?

 Small scale testing suggests that on average you may be able to recover 30% of the original files deleted by the ransomware intact using file recovery software.

 While next paragraphs are valid in general when dealing with ransomware, more info specific on how to recover files from the Wannacrypt virus is becoming available:

 “Files stored in Desktop, My Documents, or on any removable disks in the computer at the time of the infection are overwritten with randomly generated data and deleted.
 This means it is not possible to recover them with a file undelete or disk recovery tool.
 However, due to possible weaknesses in the malware it is possible to recover other encrypted files on the system when they were stored outside of these three locations, using an undelete of disk recovery tool, as most of the files are moved to a temporary folder and then normally deleted, without being overwritten by a wiper. ” – source

-Under circumstances it is able to decrypt files.
-Needs, luck, Windows XP or Windows 7.
+Under circumstances it is possible to decrypt files.
+Needs luck, Windows XP or Windows 7.
 And you should NOT have rebooted your PC as it depends on certain information used to encrypt to still be present in memory.

 Crypto ransomware viruses – how they work (many of them).

 I will not address how your PC is infected and how the viruses or worms spread, nor removal and disinfection of your machine.
 This is a quick and dirty article and I got the information from various sources, and I focus on how to recover files from (the wannacrypt) ransomware.
 It is how I understand many of the ransomware viruses work.
 I will describe the file operations that take place once the virus executes and starts encrypting your data.
 To do so it needs to use standard Windows file operations.
 Typically this is how it works:

 Create a new file and write encrypted data

 Delete the original file